James-Frowen/MirrorPositionSyncing/Research/Notes.md

 It might be worth sending an netid offset at the start of the message so that id can be better packed.
 This would be good for servers that run for a long time as the netid is not reset.

+The crossover point when Indexing is better depends on how many bits per id and if we are packing the bools.